mbeddr/mps-platform-docs/src/doc/docs/patterns/user_experience.md

 ## Basics

+This section contains links to fundamental knowledge unrelated to MPS that is needed to understand the topic user experience.

 - [7 Graphic Design Principles to Up-Level Your Graphics](https://mariahalthoff.com/blog/7-graphic-design-principles)
 - [7 Gestalt Principles of Design](https://ux360.design/gestalt-principles-design/)
 - [10 Graphic Design Rules You Should Never Break](https://www.business2community.com/web-design/10-graphic-design-rules-never-break-01935942)